wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 == Usage ==
 1. Click the "Aviary Editor" button in the Gravity Forms: Form Editor.
 1. Set a name for it in the "Properties" tab.
-1. Find additional options on the "Advanced" tab.
+1. Find and update additional options on Dashboard > Forms > Aviary Options.
 1. Save your changes.

 == Frequently Asked Questions ==